All Products

 PolarDB:Limits on parallel queries and inconsistencies between the results of parallel execution and serial execution

-Last Updated:Mar 18, 2024
+Last Updated:Mar 28, 2026

 Limits on parallel queries

-• Queries on non-Innodb tables.
+• Queries on non-InnoDB tables.

 • Queries that use full-text indexes.

-• Queries in serializable transactions.
+• Queries inside serializable transactions.

-Inconsistencies between the results of parallel execution and serial execution
+Inconsistencies between parallel and serial execution